dvu28/soshi-user-engagement/README.md

 # Hi, I'm Duong
-An imperfect engineer and designer loves designing and engineering.
+An imperfect engineer and designer who loves designing and engineering.
 So why not combine both?
 I get a lot of enjoyment creating platforms that people will use.

 # User Engagement